GrinshpunDavid/churn_forecast/README.md

 * In each file, the column customerID contains a unique code assigned to each client.

 **The contract information is valid as of February 1, 2020.**

+### Solution Report:
+a.
+Steps performed:
+- Exploratory Data Analysis
+- Feature engineering (address class imbalance)
+- train/test/(validation) split
+- Hyperparameter tuning
+- Testing your final model on the test set

+b.
+Difficulties encountered:
+- Data leakage, removed the date and keped only the contract_duration.

+c.
+Key steps:
+- OHE the categorical data
+- Turning yes/no columns to uint8 for faster calculations
+- Fix class imbalance using imblearn.over_sampling and under_sampling

+### Results:
+- test 'roc_auc' = 0.93 using "CatBoostClassifier".